 By: Scott Falconer, Executive Vice President/General Manager, Media Solutions, Hospitality, Amadeus

 Over the years, the travel industry has seen many challenges.
-Maybe not of this scale, but the industry has faced social and economic disruptions that have made a long-term impact.
 As an industry, we’ve always persevered and come out stronger.
 When we consider today’s travel environment, the partnership between hotels and travel consultants will play a key role in regaining travelers’ confidence and assisting them through all stages of their journey.

-In a COVID-19 world, skills like adaptability, flexibility, critical thinking, and tech-savviness are imperative.
+In the post-COVID-19 era, skills like adaptability, flexibility, critical thinking, and tech-savviness are imperative.
 This, combined with human creativity and innovation to discover new products and new ways of doing things will shape what is needed to rebuild hospitality for the future.

 What are the expectations of today’s traveler?

 These days travelers don’t necessarily need to get on a plane, train, or car to go to a hotel, as ‘staycations’ have become a growing trend.
 Catering to the needs of remote workers and those with families remote learning, hoteliers are crafting custom ‘flexcation’ packages that provide leisure travelers with space to remote work and learn while away from home.